Trade Marks Law

 guiding you with trade mark oppositions (if any)

-amending the trade mark (if required)
+amending trade mark applications (if required)

-confirming registration of trade mark
+confirming registration of the trade mark

 Trade Mark Clearance Search